 UT Tyler Department of Political Science

-- your undergraduate preparation,
+- Your undergraduate record.

-- the law school admission process, and
+- The law school admission process.

-Students intending to apply to law school should not take any undergraduate course on a Pass/Fail or CR/NC basis.
-Law school admissions typically interpret a "P" (Pass) as a "D" or "C," a CR as a "C", and an NC as an "F."
+Students intending to apply to law school should not take any undergraduate course on a pass/fail or CR/NC basis.
+Law school admissions typically interpret a "P" (pass) as a "D" or "C," a CR as a "C", and an NC as an "F."

-POLS 4321: American Constitutional Law or POLS 4322: The Law of Civil Liberties
+POLS 4322: The Law of Civil Liberties

-CRIJ 3325: Law and Society or CRIJ 3326: Criminal Law
+CRIJ 3326: Criminal Law

 BLAW 3301: Business Law and Social Responsibility